-The school staff will take all reasonable steps to ensure that (Name) does not eat any food items unless they have been prepared/approved by his/her parents.

-(Name) parents will remind their child regularly of the need to refuse any food items, which might be offered to them by other children/young people.

-In particular, (Name) parents will provide for him/her the following food items:

-Medication/Staff Training

-The school will hold, under secure conditions, appropriate medication, clearly marked for use by designated staff or qualified personnel and showing an expiry date.

-It is the parent's responsibility to ensure the school has appropriate up-to-date medication.

-Further advice is available to school staff at any point in the future where they feel the need for assistance.

-If there are planned educational visits or off site activities which mean that, he/she may leave the school premises, a plan will be in place detailing the appropriate provision and safe handling of his/her medication.
+Medication/Staff Training A CONTRACTOR OF THE PARTY OF TH The school will hold, under see marked for use by designated st date.
+It is the parent's responsibility medication. to ensure the sch ool has appropriate up-to-date Further advice is available to sche the need for assistance. ool staff at any poi nt in the future where they feel If there are planned educational visits or off site activities which mean that, he/she may leave the school premises, a plan will be in place detailing the appropriate provision and safe handling of his/her medication.
+Staff Indemnity The County Council provides a stabuying into Surrey County Councito a child given the full agreement il Insurance) who agree to administer medication Agreement and Conclusion A copy of these notes will be held d by the school and the parents.
+Any necessary revisions will be school and parents.
+Signed and agreed: the subject of fu urther discussions between the School Headteacher Date Parent/Guardian Date

-Staff Indemnity

-The County Council provides a staff indemnity for any school staff (of those schools buying into Surrey County Council Insurance) who agree to administer medication to a child given the full agreement of the parents and the school.

-Agreement and Conclusion

-A copy of these notes will be held by the school and the parents.

-Any necessary revisions will be the subject of further discussions between the school and parents.

-Signed and agreed:

-School Headteacher Date Parent/Guardian Date